Beliavsky/Fortran-Best-Practices/README.md

 The danger of ```write (*,"(a,1000(1x,i0))") "abc",ivec(:)``` is that ```size(ivec) > 1000``` will cause an error.
 Instead use the format string </br>```"(a,*(1x,i0))"```

 #### Do not rely on integer or real variables being initialized to zero
 The Fortran standard does not require this.
 Set such variables to zero explicitly if the code depends on this.
+Use a compiler option that sets variables to NaN or Inf so that the use of unitialized variables is detected.

 #### Do not rely on short-circuiting in compound logical expressions or the ```merge``` function
 It is not safe, for example, to write ```if (present(a) .and. a > 0) ainv = 1/a``` .
 A nested ```if``` where the condition ```present(a)``` is tested first should be used instead.